angular/angular/aio/content/guide/creating-libraries.md

 Use the Angular CLI and the npm package manager to build and publish your library as an npm package.

-Before publishing a library to NPM, build it using the `--prod` flag which will use the older compiler and runtime known as View Engine instead of Ivy.
+Before publishing a library to NPM, build it using the `production` configuration which uses the older compiler and runtime known as View Engine instead of Ivy.

 <code-example language="bash">
-ng build my-lib --prod
+ng build my-lib
 cd dist/my-lib
 npm publish
 </code-example>